 This mode of travel is ideal for younger, first-time and/or solo travellers.
 You might be looking for an au pair position with AIFS, or room and board on a farm as a jackaroo or jillaroo, or you may want to stay and work at a resort.
 If so, Australian Working Adventures are experts at this type of travel – helping over 10,000 holidaymakers find work.

 You will generally be picked up and dropped off at the airport, have room and board included in your pay and only stay in one place, but will still be immersed in the Australian way of life and get to know the locals.

 2. Job-Finding Support On The Ground

 This is a more flexible approach that offers short stays and support to find work.
 For example, you can stay for two to seven nights in Sydney and be put in touch with local employers and have your airport transfers looked after.

 It’s a great way to travel around Australia, work, and get a flavour of different regions and perhaps even consider a longer stay.

-Base Backpackers, Work n Holiday, and Travel Co are organisations that specialises in this “job fair”-style support.
+Base Backpackers, Work n Holiday, and The Global Work & Travel Co. are organisations that specialises in this “job fair”-style support.
 They offer different packages, but all help you find a job in areas ranging from fruit picking to IT to construction, and they will help with everything from finding the hottest party in town to setting up a bank account and a SIM card for your phone.
 They will even help you get discounted trade certificates and refunds on taxes when it’s time to go home.